zalam007/Mythikins/README.md

  >      * How did you apply it? i.e. describe the change.
  >
  >       (S) For the SRP, we created menu classes to handle outputs to the console and act as drivers for the underlying classes that handle the calculations.
  >
+ >       (O) We had to character class store a vector of items.
+The item class is a virtual function that allows for different child classes to be created and added to the vector.
+Subclasses include Mythicube and Potions.
+ >
  >        (L) We created the wildBattle subclass that derives from Battle class.
 It takes all the functions and attributes from Battle class making it perfectly substitute that class.
  >